Infectious Disease Control

 Walkerton, Ontario5

-On May 18, 2000, a paediatrician at the Owen Sound hospital admitted a nine year-old girl with bloody diarrhea and a seven year-old boy with fever and abdominal pain.
-The boy later developed bloody diarrhea.
+On May 18, 2000, a paediatrician at the Owen Sound hospital admitted a nine year-old girl with bloody diarrhea and a seven year-old boy with fever and abdominal pain who later developed bloody diarrhea.
 On investigating possible links, the attending paediatrician found that the children attended the same school.
 The same day, people from Walkerton started contacting their Public Utilities Commission because they suspected problems with the water supply.

 On May 19th, having learned that more people in the community were suffering from diarrheal illnesses, and having conducted a food history with the parents of her two patients, the paediatrician suspected that they were suffering from water-borne Escherichia coli infection.
 She contacted the Bruce-Grey-Owen Sound Health Unit.
 Later that day, the managing director of a Walkerton retirement home also contacted the health unit to report that three residents had diarrheal disease.